 Extra Notes: A graphing calculator is a required tool for this course.
 The TI-84 is recommended.
 As you complete the practice problems, reference the skills below to assist you.
+Data

-One Variable Data
+One Variable

-Function When to use it Input Command 1-Var Stats To find mean, standard Enter data in $L_1$ and frequency in $L_2$ if (STAT, CALC) deviation, and 5 number needed summary for a data set.
-1-Var Stats $L_1$ or 1-Var Stats $L_1,L_2$
+Function When to use it Input Command 1-Var Stats (STAT, CALC) To find mean, standard deviation, and 5 number summary for a data set.
+Enter data in L 1 and frequency in L 2 if needed 1-Var Stats L 1 or 1-Var Stats L 1 ,L 2